sdetoni/chromecast_audio_slinger/README.md

 See config settings for details.

-Note: This feature uses the pyffmpeg Python package, this may not work correctly on you system (i.e. if fails on Raspberry PI and it installs an x86 binary!). if this is the case with your system, install ffmpeg externally, and alter config setting *TC_FFMPEG_EXE_OVERRIDE*
+Note: This feature uses the pyffmpeg Python package, this may not work correctly on you system (i.e. this fails on Raspberry PI, and installs an x86 binary and not an Arm binday!).\
+If this is the case with your system, install ffmpeg externally, and alter config setting *TC_FFMPEG_EXE_OVERRIDE*

 Example:\
 **apt install ffmpeg**\